conda/conda/docs/source/dev-guide/deep-dive-install.md

 ```

 You are welcome to read on the docstring for each of those classes to understand which each one
 is doing; all of them are listed under `conda.core.path_actions`.
-In the following sections we will
+In the following sections, we will
 only comment on the most important ones.

 ## Linking the files in the environment